Be Person Centred – Treat everyone you meet as an individual, and remember, one size does not fit all.

 Every day our employees strive to improve people’s quality of life.

-Whether it’s council tenants and leaseholders, people at risk of homelessness, or people with learning or physical disabilities – we are committed to providing great service at great value.
+Whether it’s council tenants and leaseholders, social housing residents living in Opendoor Homes properties, people at risk of homelessness, people living in market rental properties, or people with learning or physical disabilities, we are committed to providing great service at great value.

 Show respect – We respect each other and our customers

 How many of us have been lured to buy a massive portion of fish and chips, solely by getting a whiff of that delicious batter and fried potatoes?
 Well, as one of our colleagues was about to find out, that aromatic scent has a way of lingering…

 Last week Friday, on one of the coldest nights in London and the South East, a power cut happened in the Finchley area, which affected vulnerable and elderly residents of Wimbush House.

 Once again that amazing team spirit so prevalent at The Barnet Group and so beloved by us all, kicked into action.

 Susan Blackburn, Wimbush House’s SHM Ola, and the Sheltered Housing Team plus the Three Musketeers, Stephen Pugh, Shah Mushood (is Shah ever off duty?) and the Repairs Operational Manager whirred into action, staying until after 9pm to ensure that the residents of Wimbush House would be warm on that cold, cold night.

 The evening was not without its challenges, as the older residents of Wimbush House were understandably very anxious about the prospect of not having any power at all.

 The Three Musketeers got engineers from UK Power Network down to Wimbush House quickly and worked with them to make sure our Sheltered property was switched back on to power with as little disruption as possible.